Oky-period-tracker/periodtracker/docs/custom-avatar-update/avatar-assets/adding-new-assets.md

 **Selection UI (PNG):**
 - Create PNG file: `edit/hair/XX.png` (where XX is a 2-digit number)
-- Use the next available number (currently 00-18, so next would be 19)
+- Use the next available number (currently 00-18, so next would be 19; there are 19 styles total)
 - Include @2x and @3x variants

 **Preview (SVG):**